mintlayer/mintlayer-core/wasm-wrappers/README.md

 wasm-pack build --target web
 ```

-To test the wasm binary.
-First, install `http-server` web server (feel free to use any other web-server of your choosing):
+To test the wasm binary, first install `http-server` web server (feel free to use any other web-server of your choosing):

 ```
 cargo install http-server
 ```

-Then run the http server, and then choose the file `js-bindings-test/index.html`:
+Then run the http server:

 ```
 http-server --port 8080